To find a cure for spinal cord injury.

 In 1995, Neil established what was known as the Neil Sachse Foundation, to find a cure for spinal cord injury.

-As Chief Executive Officer, Neil was the driving force behind fundraising that contributed $1.5 million to a ground-breaking research project at Flinders University.
+As the founding Chief Executive Officer, Neil was the driving force behind fundraising that contributed $1.5 million to a ground-breaking research project at Flinders University.
 This culminated in the opening of the Neil Sachse Foundation Spinal Cord Injury Research Centre.
-Neil and the Foundation focused on funding a drug that aimed to reduce the swelling that follows a spinal cord injury, at The University of Adelaide School of Medical Sciences.
+Neil and the Foundation focused on funding a drug which would reduce the swelling that follows a spinal cord injury, at The University of Adelaide School of Medical Sciences.
 Neil Sachse’s dedication to making a difference has been recognised by many, but two special milestones are worth noting.